Dog Eating Grass and Not Eating: Causes and What to Do

 These behaviors may seem unrelated, but they can be signs of a deeper issue.

-We outline the possible reasons why dog eating grass and not eating happens, what it could mean for their health, and when to seek veterinary help.
+We outline the possible reasons why a dog may eat grass and not eat, what it could mean for their health, and when to seek veterinary care.

 Dogs eating grass is a fairly common behavior and isn’t always a cause for concern.
 However, when a dog eats grass and refuses food, it could be a symptom of gastrointestinal discomfort, anxiety, nutritional deficiencies, or even a serious illness.